kerimkaan/Garduino/README.md

 Under construction.

-*IF YOU USE IR RECEIVER & TRANSMITTER IN THE PROJECT, INCLUDE "IROptional.txt" TO THE PROJECT*
+*IF YOU USE IR RECEIVER & TRANSMITTER IN THE PROJECT, INCLUDE "IROptional.ino" TO THE PROJECT*

 ### Communication